Updated on April 24th, 2026 by Bob Ciura

 The company has 1.35 million utility customers in eight states.
 Its natural gas assets include 49,200 miles of natural gas lines.
 Separately, it has ~9,200 miles of electric lines and 1.4 gigawatts of electric generation capacity.

 Black Hills Corporation reported its fourth quarter earnings results in February.
-The company generated revenues of $597 million during the quarter, which was up 1% year-over-year.
+The company generated revenue of $635 million during the quarter, which was 6% more than the previous year’s fourth quarter.

 Click here to download our most recent Sure Analysis report on BKH (preview of page 1 of 3 shown below):